Semeru: 2022 eruption

-Mythology
+Monsoon rains in 2022 and 2023 led to the collapse of the lava dome; Semeru erupted again on 4 December 2022 with a pyroclastic flow of 12 km length, a pyroclastic earthquake and 13 eruptions earthquakes.

+2025 eruption

+On 19 November 2025, Semeru erupted with a pyroclastic flow over the southern slope that reached 7 km, along with an ash cloud that reached a height of 2 km.

+Legends

-Semeru is named after Sumeru, the central world-mountain in Hinduism.
+Semeru is named after Sumeru, the central world mountain in Hinduism.
 As stated in legend, it was transplanted from India to create the island of Java; the tale is recorded in the 15th-century East Javanese work Tantu Pagelaran.
 It was originally placed in the western part of the island, but that caused the island to tip, so the gods moved it eastward.
 On that journey, parts kept coming off the lower rim, forming the mountains Lawu, Wilis, Kelud, Kawi, Arjuno and Welirang.
 The damage thus caused to the foot of the mountain caused it to shake, and the top came off and created Penanggungan as well.
 Indonesian Hindus also hold a belief that the mountain is the abode of Shiva in Java.

 Floral problems

 Non-native invasive plants

 25 non-native plants have been found in Mount Semeru National Park.
-The non-native plants, which threaten the endemic local plants, were imported by Dutch botanist Van Steenis, in the colonial era.
+The non-native plants, which threaten the endemic local plants, were imported via many ways in the colonial era.
+Around 1906-1907, M. Buysman, a Dutch botanical park owner in Nongkojajar in western slope of Tengger Mts., developed a huge collection of introduced plants in his park, which later spread widely to the surrounding areas.
 They include Foeniculum vulgare, Verbena brasiliensis, Chromolaena odorata, and Salvinia molesta.